-- Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
-Psychiatrists, APRNs/CNSs/PAs, RNs and LPNs are exempt from this training (See Appendix D.); and - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH (See Appendix D.) Complete an approved training in the skills area(s) needed by the transitioning youth, according to a curriculum approved by OBH prior to providing the service (See Appendix D).
+- Pass drug screening tests as required by agency's policies and procedures; - Complete AHA recognized First Aid, CPR and seizure assessment training.
+Psychiatrists, APRNs/CNSs/PAs, RNs and LPNs are exempt from this training (See Appendix D); and - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH (See Appendix D).
+Complete an approved training in the skills area(s) needed by the transitioning youth, according to a curriculum approved by OBH prior to providing the service (See Appendix D).

-- PT AD Transition Coordination; - PS 5U Individual, PSS 8E CSoC/Behavioral Health; and - PS 5V Agency/Business, PSS 8E CSoC/Behavioral Health.
+- PT AD Transition Coordination: - PS 5U Individual, PSS 8E CSoC/Behavioral Health; and - PS 5V Agency/Business, PSS 8E CSoC/Behavioral Health.

-- Independent living/skills building will not duplicate any other Medicaid State Plan service or other services otherwise available to the recipient at no cost (e.g., provided as charity care); - Independent living/skills building must address the needs identified in the assessment and address goals/objectives identified in the member's individualized POC; - Local Education Agencies (LEAs) may not provide this service; and - Service requires prior authorization.
+- Independent living/skills building will not duplicate any other Medicaid State Plan service or other services otherwise available to the recipient at no cost (e.g., provided as charity care); - Independent living/skills building must address the needs identified in the assessment and address goals/objectives identified in the member's individualized POC: - Local Education Agencies (LEAs) may not provide this service; and - Service requires prior authorization.

+- Individual;

-- Individual; - On-site; and
+- On-site; and

-Off-site.
+- Off-site.